• Skip to primary navigation

 Dill Pickle Pasta Salad

-• First, prepare the Dill Pickle Salad Dressing and refrigerate it until needed.
+• First, prepare the dressing (above) and refrigerate it until needed.

 • Next, prepare the pasta according to the package instructions - don’t forget to salt the water the pasta cooks in!
 And cook it al dente!
 (The pasta package should have cooking instructions for this).